Yonge North subway extension: History of YNSE

 In November 2014, an addendum to the environmental assessment was approved to include an underground train storage facility and surface facilities.
 The City of Toronto and the TTC expected that the provincial government would pay for construction of the extension, and that the increase in operating costs would "be at no cost to the City of Toronto".

 In March 2016, York Region officials stated their belief that SmartTrack, electrified GO service, the Spadina subway extension and automatic train control would be implemented by 2026, sufficient to support the extra ridership of an extension to Richmond Hill.
 Thus, the deputy mayor of Richmond Hill wanted to start construction of the extension by 2019.
 On June 2, 2016, the provincial government allocated $55 million to Metrolinx in order to work with the TTC and York Region on a detailed plan for the subway extension.
 In May 2017, Toronto mayor John Tory announced that he would not support planning for the YNSE unless a funding commitment was made for the Relief Line, intended to alleviate overcrowding on Line 1.

 In April 2019, Metrolinx announced that they would be proceeding with the YNSE at an estimated cost of $5.6 billion.
 It was to open after the Ontario Line (a subway project proposed by Metrolinx that superseded the Relief Line proposal), which was expected to improve capacity constraints on Line 1 Yonge–University.
 Work to design the extension began, with $36 million contributed by York Region.

+In May 2021, the Government of Canada pledged $26.8 billion to rapid transit projects in the Greater Toronto Area, with $5.6 billion going towards the YNSE.

+In February 2023, preliminary works began at Finch station, allowing for easier construction of the extension in future.
+In August 2025, it was announced that the TTC planned to purchase 70 new subway trains from Alstom, with some of these trains to be deployed along Line 1 intended for use by the YNSE while the remaining trains were to be deployed along Line 2 amid that line's extension.